Skip to content

 • Added real-time updates for humanized time displays (e.g., "2 minutes ago") that refresh every 30 seconds.

-• Enabled persistence of last used model version, so the inference form remembers previously selected models.
+• Enabled persistence of last used model version, so the prediction form remembers previously selected models.

 • Added exact match search capability for job IDs, improving result filtering when searching by job identifier.